 By generating two more calculations, you can offer two different things to color in your text editor.

-Radio buttons helps us simulate a typical KPI experience.
-Our end user has a couple filters, charts are likely below, filtering this way in the visualization gives us the ability to debug immediately.
+Radio buttons help us simulate a typical KPI experience.
+Our end-user has a couple of filters, and charts are likely below; filtering this way in the visualization gives us the ability to debug immediately.

 Swap to Jumbo Box.
-Notice negative background.
-What if our end user says, “we don’t want a red background.”
-Or maybe the end user want’s 3 conditional coloring variables and Tableau can only do a dual axis to show two.
+Notice the negative background.
+What if our end user says, “We don’t want a red background.”
+Or maybe the end user wants 3 conditional coloring variables, and Tableau can only do a dual axis to show two.

 Remove the color GreenRed from the visualization.
 Drag our two new positive and negative calculations with the text arrows.
 Put those on the Text mark card.